A misdemeanor offense in California is characterized by how much potential time you could serve incarcerated and where you would spend it.

 If you are not a US citizen, there are felonies that are deportable offenses and generally include those involving firearms, controlled substances, violence or sexual misconduct among others.

-In many determinations, the deciding factor is whether the victim suffered an injury and the extent of the injury.
-Examples of misdemeanors that are wobblers include:
+- If the victim suffered an injury and the extent of the injury.

 - Assault with a deadly weapon–PC 245(a)(1)

 - Child endangerment—PC 273a